varigence/docs/bimlflex/ssis-deployment/ssis-custom-components.md

 The Varigence BimlFlex Custom SSIS Components are part of the BimlFlex installation and can be installed either from the BimlFlex installer or the BimlFlex runtime installer.

-The latest installer is available here: [](xref:bimlflex-release-notes)
+The latest installer is available here: [BimlFlex Release Notes](xref:bimlflex-release-notes)

 ## Local Installation